John White (bishop): Changing fortunes

 White retained his prebend of Winchester, and in 1552 was admitted prebendary of Eccleshall, Staffordshire, within Lichfield Cathedral.
 While remaining Warden of Winchester College, he succeeded John Redman (first Master of Trinity College, Cambridge) as Archdeacon of Taunton (Diocese of Bath and Wells) in November 1551; in November 1554, having surrendered that office, he, together with Thomas White of South Warnborough and John White the younger, was granted a future presentation to the archidiaconate.

 With Queen Mary's accession, White at once showed his true colours.
 On 22 August 1553 (as Warden of St Mary's College, Winchester) he was appointed to the commission to hear and decide the petition of Edmund Bonner for his reinstatement as Bishop of London.
 On 26 November (the eve of King Edward's funeral mass), he preached at Paul's Cross in favour of having religious processions.
 In December 1553 he published his Diacosio Martyrion, that book he had planned to publish in Louvain, but now as from a London press with the month and year fully stated.
-The Epistle to Peter Martyr (then under house arrest) was prefixed, and the verse dedication to Princess Mary remained, although she was now Queen:"Et soror et regis proles generosa BritanniCaesareo salve ventre, Maria, sata." (&c.)'John Whyte', in A. à Wood, ed.
-P. Bliss, Athenae Oxonienses: to which are added The Fasti, new edition, with additions (F.C. and J. Rivington, etc., London 1813), I, pp. 311-14, at p.
-313 (Google).[Gentle sister and scion of Britannic king,Greetings, Maria, fruit of Caesar's side.] (&c.)
+The Epistle to Peter Martyr (then under house arrest) was prefixed, and the verse dedication to Princess Mary remained, although she was now Queen: